 - a.
 Women-Specific Treatment and Recovery Services: Programs shall provide women only, gender-specific substance use disorder treatment and other therapeutic interventions for women which address issues of relationships, sexual and physical abuse, and development of parenting skills. - b.
-Education: Programs shall provide for the following Education Component services: - Life Skills resources; - TB and HIV education and counseling; - Education to reduce harmful effects of substances on the woman and fetus or the mother and infant and during breast feeding. - Parenting skills building and child development information. - Educational/vocational training (This component can be provided or arranged for and shall be documented in the patients file.) - c.
-Mother/child Habilitative and Rehabilitative Services: shall include all of the following: - Assistance in restoring or maintaining a perinatal women's functional skills, daily living skills, social skills, grooming, personal hygiene skills, development of parenting skills, meal preparation skills, medication compliance and support resources. - Counseling for the perinatal women and/or family - Training in child development, which may include the provision of cooperative child care pursuant to HSC 1596.792. - Training in leisure activities needed to achieve the perinatal women's goals/desired results/personal milestones.
+Education: Programs shall provide for the following Education Component services: - Life Skills resources; - TB and HIV education and counseling; - Education to reduce harmful effects of substances on the woman and fetus or the mother and infant and during breast feeding.

-- Medication Services: including but not limited to education, the prescription or administration of medication related to substance use disorder treatment services, or the assessment of the side effects or results of that medication conducted by staff lawfully authorized to provide such services and/or order laboratory testing within their scope of practice or licensure. - d.
+- Parenting skills building and child development information. - Educational/vocational training (This component can be provided or arranged for and shall be documented in the clients file.) - c.
+Mother/child Habilitative and Rehabilitative Services: shall include all of the following: - Assistance in restoring or maintaining a perinatal women's functional skills, daily living skills, social skills, grooming, personal hygiene skills, development of parenting skills, meal preparation skills, medication compliance and support resources. - Counseling for the perinatal women and/or family - Training in child development, which may include the provision of cooperative child care pursuant to HSC 1596.792. - Training in leisure activities needed to achieve the perinatal women's goals/desired results/personal milestones. - Medication Services: including but not limited to education, the prescription or administration of medication related to substance use disorder treatment services, or the assessment of the side effects or results of that medication conducted by staff lawfully authorized to provide such services and/or order laboratory testing within their scope of practice or licensure. - d.
+Intensive Outpatient Treatment Services (IOT) (ASAM Level 2.1) shall be provided as a planned regiment of treatment, consisting of regularly scheduled sessions within a structured program, for a minimum of 9 hours of treatment per week for adults.
+Programs shall provide services for pregnant and 60-day post-partum, and parenting women, and shall include intake, admission physical examinations, medical direction, treatment planning, individual and group counseling, body specimen screens, medication services, collateral services, and crisis intervention, delivered by staff that are lawfully authorized to provide, prescribe and/or order these services within the scope of their practice or licensure.
+The service shall consist of regularly assigned, structured, and supervised treatment.
+Intensive Outpatient Treatment Services: Program services may continue after the 60-day post-partum period. - e.
 Therapeutic Services for Children: Programs shall provide or arrange therapeutic interventions for child(ren) in custody of perinatal women in treatment which may, among other things, address the children's developmental needs and their issues of sexual abuse, physical abuse, and neglect.